jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Linux/Connect-to-Linux-Instance.md

 Create an instance and acquire the account number and corresponding password:

 * Administrator Account: root
-* Password: JD Cloud instance can obtain password in two ways.
+* Password: JD Cloud & AI instance can obtain password in two ways.
   * When creating an instance, select **Set Later** and the system will send a default password by SMS and email.
 You can use the default password to verify when you login to the instance.
   * Select **Set Now**, and then you should enter a customized password in the password setting text box.
 If you forget the password, you can reset the password by [Reset Password](../Operation-Guide/Instance/Reset-Password.md).
 This function is only available for the "Running" instance.

 ## Use VNC to Login Linux Instance
-VNC login is a way provided by JD Cloud for remote connection to instance for users via Web browser.
+VNC login is a way provided by JD Cloud & AI for remote connection to instance for users via Web browser.
 In the case that a remote login client is not installed or the client remote login is not available, the user can connect to the instance through VNC login, observe the instance status, and perform basic instance management operations through the instance user.
 The scenarios of VNC login include at least the following:

 * View the starting progress of the instance